Aaronnnpf/restaurant-project/README.md

 2. At the top of the Repoisitory, Locate the "Settings" button.
 3. Scroll down the settings page and locate "Github Pages".
 4. Under "Source", Click the drop down option called "None" and select "Main Branch".
-5. THe page will automatically refresh.
+5. The page will automatically refresh.
 6. Scroll down and locate the published site link in the "Github pages" section.
+7. Click the link to launch the live version of the site.

 ## Credits
 ### Code